cudmore/PyMapManager/app/readme.md

-This is Python code to run a web server which will create a point-and-click interface to Map Manager annotations and image time-series.
+This is Python code to run a web server which will create a point-and-click interface to browse Map Manager annotations and image time-series.
 The server also includes a REST interface allowing data to be retreived from your favorite programming environment.

 Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation website and examples of [REST API endpoints](http://blog.cudmore.io/PyMapManager/rest-api/).